nimiq/nimiq.github.io/tutorials/basics-5-identicons.md

 </div>
 ```

-And a new function to generate the "transaction overview".
+Add a new function to generate the "transaction overview".
 It extracts the data entered into the transaction form and renders it into the HTML section we added before.
 The function will also check if the entered values are valid.
-And if so, the overview will be shown and the "send" button enabled.
+If so, the overview will be shown and the "send" button becomes enabled.

 ```javascript
 async function transactionOverview() {